Blog > Tactics and Formations

 It's a sign of Alisson's quality that he has largely been able to keep the immensely talented Ederson out of the Brazil starting XI, but it's no slight on the Manchester City No. 1.
 Ederson is perhaps the most technically gifted of all the world's goalkeepers, his constant demands for the ball and risky approach to building possession from his own goal line bringing the occasional slip-up, but ultimately proving absolutely crucial to Pep Guardiola's intricate passing football.
 Ederson's ball skills and distribution are special, and as an all-rounder, he's one of the best of the 21st century, without a doubt.

-At the core of Liverpool's success under Jurgen Klopp — which has included a first-ever Premier League title, a Champions League win and other domestic trophies — has been a man who many view as the greatest goalkeeper in the world right now.
+At the core of Liverpool's modern success — including the 2019/20 Premier League title under Jurgen Klopp, a Champions League win, and a second Premier League title in 2024/25 under new manager Arne Slot — has been a man who many view as the greatest goalkeeper in the world right now.
 Brazil's Number 1 is a sensational all-round goalkeeper with excellent ball control and distribution skills, strong shot-stopping abilities, great positional and tactical intelligence and a huge physical presence that allows him to dominate his own area.

 Legendary Russian goalkeeper Lev Yashin kept a staggering 270 clean sheets in his career, during highly decorated stints with Dynamo Moscow and the Soviet Union national team throughout the 1950s and 60s.
 He remains perhaps the greatest Soviet player of all time, and he also has a record that is unlikely to ever be beaten: he's the only goalkeeper in history to have won the Ballon d'Or.
 The nine-time European Goalkeeper of the Year, who won five Soviet Top Leagues, three Soviet Cups, an Olympic Gold and a European Championship trophy, is thought by many to be the best goalkeeper of all time.